Massey Aerodrome: History

 It was created from farmland in 2001 by four pilots.
-In 2015, five new partners joined the one remaining original partner to assure the continuing success of Massey.
+In 2015, five new partners joined the one remaining original partner to ensure the continuing success of Massey.

-Massey Aerodrome features the Massey Air Museum, a static DC-3 that visitors can enter, 24 flying airplanes, 13 gliders, a rotating beacon tower, and a 100-year-old working windmill with cypress wood tank inside the tower.
+Massey Aerodrome features the Massey Air Museum, a static DC-3 that visitors can enter, 24 flying airplanes, 13 gliders, a rotating beacon tower, and a 100-year-old working windmill with a cypress wood tank inside the tower.